 What is the reason for having multiple water tanks?

 As a result, it is recommended that you have several locations for water storage.
 That way, if one does fail you still have a backup!
-This isn’t to say that you can’t have one main tank, and a smaller reserve tank, or at least bottles of water stowed away.
+This isn’t to say that you can’t have one main tank, and a smaller reserve tank, or at least several bottles of water stowed away.

 Keeping your water clean and safe to drink

 The most important part of water storage is making sure that it is clean and safe to drink.
 If you let mould grow in your water tank you can have a hard time getting it out.
-I have been told that keeping the water tanks full is the best way of avoiding this.
+Keeping the water tanks full is the best way of avoiding this.

 4WD Water storage ideas

 If you can’t find anything, look for a different model.
 You can always use the ideas by modifying them a little.
 It is incredible to look at some of the ideas people have had in regards to water storage.

 Take the time to come up with a way of storing water that is safe, easily accessible and durable and you will be glad for many years to come!
 If you have any recommendations, leave a comment below.